kontent-ai/smart-link/README.md

 ### Nested iframes

-In scenarios where your content is displayed within nested iframes (e.g. to simulate different device resolutions, or to handle redirects to the right preview website based on the item), the SDK's initialization messages may not reach the top-level Web Spotlight iframe directly, affecting functionality.
+In scenarios where your content is displayed within nested iframes (e.g. to simulate different device resolutions, or to handle redirects to the right preview website based on the item), the SDK's initialization messages may not reach the top-level Live Preview iframe directly, affecting functionality.
 To address this, follow the guidance provided in [this issue](https://github.com/kontent-ai/smart-link/issues/16).

 ### SameSite cookie in Next.js app